 How tall are Smith machines?

 Not every home gym can be built in a place that has very high ceilings.
 How tall is the average Smith machine?
 Here is a list of the most popular models.

-There are different types of Smith machine in this list.
-Some are combinations of functional trainers and Smith machines while others are also capable of holding a free barbell while others still are just a Smith machine and nothing else.
+There are different types of Smith machines in this list.
+Some are combinations of functional trainers and Smith machines while others are also capable of holding a free barbell while others still are just Smith machines and nothing else.
 That said, there isn’t as much variability in height even between those different types as you might think.

 The average height of a Smith machine is 84.9” /215.65 cm.
 The heights range from 80”/203.2 cm to 92”/233.68 cm.

 The vast majority of the machines are very close to the 84.9” average height.
 As you can see most of the Smith machines in the list above are between 83” and 86” tall (210.8 to 218.4 cm).
 That means that most of these machines fit under a 7.5’ high ceiling.

 You can also find the dimensions in the list above.
 However, if you want to know how much space is actually necessary, click this link.